scroll-tech/mpt-circuit/integration-tests/README.md

 + PUt a hardhat.config.js for configuration, can just copy the `hardhat.config.js.example`

-+ Launch a l2geth node should be launched, the default config in example require the node has enabled a http API so commonly it would be launch with following command line:
++ Launch a l2geth node should be launched, the default config in example require the node has enabled a http API so commonly it would be launch with following command line, and we need to enable the mptwitness switch:

-> geth --datadir=\<data dir\> --unlock \<miner address\> --mine --allow-insecure-unlock --http
+> geth --datadir=\<data dir\> --unlock \<miner address\> --mine --allow-insecure-unlock --http --trace.mptwitness=1

-+ Build the utility for witness generator:

-> go build src/witness_gen.go

 ## compile contracts